Shakadak/agi/graph.md

 Intelligence is dynamic.
 The larger the knowledge is, the more the intelligence can express itself.
 The larger the intelligence is, the more the knowledge can improve.

+Quite the explosive formula, eh ?
+Well that's science for you.
+Jk.

+If knowledge is the graph.
+Intelligence would be the process that transform that graph.
+It makes new nodes from scratch.
+Lunch calling.
+Sorry, brb in a few day when inspiration settle.